Certificate of attestation

 - your admission date

-- your address (The address must be on record with us.
-We will include the primary address from your mySRA profile unless you tell us otherwise.)
+- your address (This must already be on record with us.
+We will include the primary address from your mySRA unless you tell us otherwise)

 - that you have not been struck off or suspended from practice